 Sunetra worked at Amrit Somani Memorial Centre from 2008 to July 2019 where initially she started her days as a Behavioural Therapist and then worked in the organization as a supervisor and programme co-ordinator.
 She is now offering voluntary services at the same

-Babitha has a bachelor’s degree in Fine Arts and has worked as an arts teacher for nine years.
-After obtaining a certificate in Arts Based Therapy, she has been working as an arts based therapy practitioner at the Mental Health Action Trust in Calicut Kerala which supports with people with mental health problems.
+Babitha completed her schooling and collegiate education in Bangalore.
+She has a bachelor’s degree in Fine Arts from Karnataka Chitrakala Parishath, where she specialized in graphic art (print making).
+She then worked as an art teacher for nine years.
+After she certified in Arts Based Therapy (ABT), she worked as an ABT practitioner at Mental Health Action Trust (MHAT) in Calicut, Kerala.